 Every aspect must be perfect before it's shipped off to its next destination for an essential, customized detail — the engraving of the recipient's name.

-Just 13 miles away from where the U.S. claimed their independence lays the DLA Troop Support building, within which craftsmen use diamond-tipped, precision tools to engrave the names of brave service members onto their respective medals.
+Just 13 miles away from where the U.S. claimed their independence lays the DLA Troop Support building, within which craftsmen use diamond-tipped, precision tools to engrave the names of brave service members onto their respective Medal of Honor.

 After the engraving, the proud company ships the medals to their next destination, which is where they're awarded.